dos-group/bitflow-coordinator/README.md

 * POST project/{id}/pipeline/{id} (update pipeline in project)

-# description of implemented features
+# Description of implemented features

-see Implementation/swagger.json
+* see Implementation/swagger.json

-# installation instructions
+# Installation instructions

+for Wildfly setup instructions

+* see Implementation/README.md

-see Implementation/README.md for Wildfly setup instructions see Infrastructure/README.md for Openstack setup as well as MySQL database set up
+for Openstack setup as well as MySQL database set up

+* see Infrastructure/README.md